leanprover/lean4/doc/typeclass.md

 #check_failure (inferInstance : Inhabited (Nat × _))
 ```
 You can view the parameter of the type class `Inhabited` as an *input* value for the type class synthesizer.
-When a type class have multiple parameters, you can mark some of them as output parameters.
+When a type class has multiple parameters, you can mark some of them as output parameters.
 Lean will start type class synthesizer even when these parameters have missing parts.
 In the following example, we use output parameters to define a *heterogeneous* polymorphic
 multiplication.